-Critics say the Infiniti FX is an admirable performer.
+Critics say the 2013 Infiniti FX is an admirable performer.
 They report that either of its engines delivers ample power and that its transmission is smooth and refined.
-Many also praise its handling, which is described as athletic and sporty more so than nearly any rival in the class.
+Many also praise its handling, which is described as more athletic than nearly any rival in the class.

 - "With lively, responsive handling and a choice of either a powerful V6 or world-class V8 under the hood, the FX always feels ready to tackle a twisting road." -- Edmunds

 - "It’s very sporty, but the ride might be too stiff." -- Car and Driver (2011)

 The FX37 is powered by a 325-horsepower 3.7-liter V6 which is new to the FX for 2013.
 The FX50 gets a 390-horsepower 5.0-liter V8.
 Both engines are paired with a seven-speed automatic transmission.
 The FX37 with rear-wheel drive nets an EPA-estimated 17/24 mpg city/highway, which is fairly good for the class.
 All-wheel drive and V8 models get slightly less.